Mostafa-Awaad/CANSocket_Implementation/README.md

 ---

-## 1. CAN Socket Implementation with Scapy and python-can:
+## 1. CAN Socket Implementation with Scapy and python-can

 This repository contains a Python script `can_socket_implem.py` that integrates Scapy with `python-can` to simulate a virtual CAN (Controller Area Network) environment.
 The script demonstrates how to create virtual CAN interfaces, sniff CAN FD (Flexible Data-rate) frames, and send CAN FD packets with extended identifiers using virtual CAN sockets.